SEND Offer at Lyneham Primary School

 In school, there are meetings between teachers before pupils move to different classes and information is passed on.
 Parents meet the new teachers and children spend introductory time with their new teachers.
 Pupils with SEND may make additional visits and do more work around the transition which may include taking photographs and getting used to a new environment to reduce anxiety.
 SEN Pupil Passports are shared with new members of staff in advance of the move to their new class.

 When a child with SEND moves up to Secondary School, they are given additional visits, if appropriate.
 The SENCo also links with the SENCo at the receiving school to share information.
-SEN pupils transferring in/out of Lyneham Primary at a time other than Reception or Year 6 will be supported by our transition co-ordinator Mrs Nicky Stevens who works through some ‘Moving On’ resources or ‘Arriving in Lyneham’ resources (as appropriate).
+SEN pupils transferring in/out of Lyneham Primary at a time other than Reception or Year 6 will be supported by our transition co-ordinator Mrs Rachael Smith who works through some ‘Moving On’ resources or ‘Arriving in Lyneham’ resources (as appropriate).
 This helps to support pupil’s emotional health and well-being with talking about possible anxieties and also finding closure that comes with moving on.
-Mrs Stevens arranges for parents of pupils with SEN to meet Mrs Maslin (SENCo) prior to their first official day in order to get a clear picture of their additional needs.
+Mrs Smith arranges for parents of pupils with SEN to meet Mrs Maslin (SENCo) prior to their first official day in order to get a clear picture of their additional needs.

 Links with other schools and arrangements for transition between schools